 At Decof, Barry, Mega & Quinn P.C., our birth asphyxia lawyers in Rhode Island have vast experience in these types of cases and are tenacious in pursuing compensation on your behalf.
 In these complex cases, it’s important to hire a lawyer with the appropriate expertise.
 Our team has extensive experience in these cases and has secured multi-million-dollar verdicts and settlements to help care for children who have been harmed by birth injuries.

 Also called perinatal or neonatal asphyxia, birth asphyxia is the result of a lack of oxygenated blood flow to the brain, which can lead to permanent brain damage and serious conditions like hypoxic ischemic encephalopathy (HIE).

-Babies who suffer birth asphyxia may be affected before, during, or just after being born.
-There are many reasons this could happen, and may or may not involve negligence on behalf of the medical team for failure to monitor the baby’s breathing properly.
+Babies who suffer birth asphyxia may be affected before, during, or just after birth.
 Birth injuries caused by hypoxia or asphyxia depend on several factors, including how long the baby was deprived of oxygen and how quickly intervention and/or treatment was instituted.

 Common birth injuries associated with neonatal asphyxia include:

 If your baby is suffering any of these symptoms or conditions, they may have experienced oxygen deprivation during birth.
 Call (401) 200-4059 to discuss your case with Decof, Barry, Mega & Quinn today!

 When is Birth Asphyxia Caused by Medical Negligence?